 Bachelor’s Degree Options for Aspiring Veterinarians

-Some schools offer a major in “pre-vet” studies that is comparable to “pre-med” majors or concentrations for human doctors.
-However, the American Veterinary Medical Association reported that this specific major isn’t necessary for getting into veterinary school.
-Candidates approach the field from a wide range of educational backgrounds, some as unexpected as mathematics, English and engineering.
-More often, students choose a science major, such as biology, zoology or animal science.
+Some institutions offer a major in “pre-vet” studies that is comparable to “pre-med” majors or concentrations.
+However, the American Veterinary Medical Association reported that the pre-vet major isn’t necessary for getting into veterinary school.
+Candidates approach the field from a wide range of educational backgrounds, some as unexpected as mathematics, engineering, or English.
+More often, students choose a science major, such as biology, zoology, or animal science.

 Veterinary School Curriculum